ChrisWhealy/wasm_sha256/docs/40-start-fn.md

 ## General Steps Performed in the `_start` Function

-In high level terms, the `_start` function contain the following processing:
+In high level terms, the `_start` function performs the following processing:

 1. Fetch the command line arguments
    1. Call `$wasi.args_sizes_get` to get the count (`argc`) and length (`argv_buf_len`) of the command line arguments.
    2. Check that the total length of these arguments will fit inside our allocated memory location (I.E. protect against a buffer overrun)
    3. Check that we have at least two arguments
-   4. Call `$wasi.args_get` to get a table containing `argc` pointers to the individual command line argument values.
+   4. Call `$wasi.args_get` to get a table containing `argc` pointers to the individual command line argument values - where each value is null terminated (`0x00`).
    5. Extract the file name from the last argument
 2. Attempt to open the file
 3. Determine the file size